 Within the first 30 seconds of the episode Matthew (Dan Stevens) returns...kind of.
 Sadly, our fantasies of him somehow not being dead — think more Patrick Swayze in Ghost, less Pride and Prejudice and Zombies — didn’t come true but we got the next best thing: a handwritten letter.

-It’s been six months but finally the folks at Matthew’s office got around to sending the Crawleys his personal items including—brace yourself—that little toy dog Mary gave Matthew to keep him safe during the war.
+It’s been six months since his passing but finally the folks at Matthew’s office got around to sending the Crawleys his personal items including — brace yourself — that little toy dog Mary gave Matthew to keep him safe during the war.
 If only he’d had that lucky charm the day he went driving home from the hospital!

 Also in the box, a note addressed to Mary.
 Its contents turn the question of who will inherit Downton upside down — again.
 It seems Matthew wanted his wife to be his sole heiress because, as he so wisely wrote, he knew that no matter the sex of their as then unborn child, “I do know it will be a baby” and so unable to properly run the estate.
 Great news, right?
 Not for the Earl of Grantham (Hugh Bonneville).

 Of course, just because Mary owns half of the estate doesn’t mean it’ll be easy going with Daddy.
-We expect much debate over how to pay the death dues owed on Downton.
-Start reading up on your early 20th century English tax code.
+We expect much more in the way of debate over how to pay the death dues owed on Downton so start reading up on your early 20th century English tax code.

 Poor Mr. Molesley — Round 2

 As we’d already seen in a special sneak peek, life hasn’t gotten any easier for Mr. Molesley (Kevin Doyle).
-In fact, after running into him, downcast and desperate, in the village, Anna is quite dispirited, too.
-Seeing his dear Anna so sad, Bates sets out to make things right for his beloved’s one-time suitor.
+In fact, after running into him, downcast and desperate, Anna is quite dispirited, too.
+Seeing his wife so sad, Bates sets out to make things right for his beloved Anna’s one-time suitor.
 He’s so determined to help, Bates even seeks out the aid of the Dowager with the expected hilarious consequences.

 Through some careful planning and a little light forgery (“Prison was an education,” he’ll later tell Anna), Bates makes it seem like he owes Molesley the staggering sum of 30 pounds from an earlier loan.
 He strategically presents the money in front of several witnesses so a flabbergasted Molesley can do nothing but accept it.
 Well played, Bates.
 Well played.